rawani123/saas-video-gen/README.md

 #### Backend

 - **Node.js**: Facilitates the creation of scalable and efficient APIs to handle concurrent requests and support real-time features.
-- **Flask**: Integrates AI/ML models seamlessly with the backend to process video and image generation tasks efficiently.
+- **Flask**: A lightweight Python web framework used to create APIs or applications for generating MP3 files dynamically.

 #### Database